paul-grozav/gtp_library/boot/secure_boot.md

 then
   git clone https://git.savannah.gnu.org/git/grub.git src
   # git checkout to certain branch/tag? (thinking)
+  git checkout grub-2.12
+  # https / tls is not supported in the master branch, only in tag releases
 fi &&

 # 1. Convert your trusted CA certificate (e.g., in PEM format) to DER format first - can we integrate this CA into the grub build?